Bank Services Billing Standard

-Bank Services Billing (BSB) is an industry standard that governs the format of electronic bills send out by financial institutions to wholesale customers (e.g. corporations, governments, institutions).
-BSB is a statement to report on the corporate customers' usage of financial services and their related charges.
-It takes the form of a periodic electronic statement that lists all the chargeable service events that occurred during a reporting cycle, along with detailed tax and currency information.
-This standard is developed by TWIST, a not-for-profit industry group delivering open, XML-based, standards in certain financial processes.

-The main idea behind this standard is to "obtain an electronic billing statement from international banks in a standard format".
+Bank Services Billing (BSB) is an industry standard that governs the format of electronic bills sent by financial institutions to wholesale customers such as corporations, governments, and institutions.
+A BSB statement reports on a corporate customer's usage of financial services and the related charges.
+It takes the form of a periodic electronic statement listing all chargeable service events that occurred during a reporting cycle, along with detailed tax and currency information.
+The standard was developed by TWIST, a not-for-profit industry group that develops open, XML-based standards for financial processes.
+Its stated aim is to enable corporations to obtain electronic billing statements from international banks in a standard format.

+Background

+The standard was developed to address difficulties faced by large multinational corporations in monitoring what they pay international banks for services.
+Before its introduction, corporations often had no accurate way to verify international bank fees, analysis of fees was labor-intensive, and there was no consistent method of providing management with global banking relationship metrics.
+International cash management fees were typically decentralised with few controls in place, which also raised compliance concerns under regulations such as the Sarbanes–Oxley Act.

+Adoption

-According to TWIST, Denmark's Danske Bank has become the first European bank to use its bank billing standard to deliver detailed information to corporate treasurers and wholesale clients.
-The bank is using the Twist BSB standard for the electronic transmission of information relating to bank charges to General Electric (GE).
+According to TWIST, Danske Bank of Denmark became the first European bank to use the standard, adopting it to deliver detailed billing information to corporate treasurers and wholesale clients.
+The bank used the TWIST BSB standard for the electronic transmission of bank charge information to General Electric.